Culantro, not to be confused with cilantro, is an herb used extensively in cooking across the Caribbean, Central America and Asia.

 The plant Eryngium foetidum is native to the Caribbean, Central America and Mexico.
-This green herb has long leaves with serrated edges and a strong flavour and aroma that I find it to be earthier and more pungent than cilantro.
+This green herb has long leaves with serrated edges, a strong flavour and aroma that I find it to be earthier and more pungent than cilantro.

 How do you use culantro?

 A little culantro goes a long way!
 It is used to make marinades for meat, added to cooked chutney or to add extra flavour to soups and stews.
-Culantro is most often cooked into recipes, which differs from cilantro which is most often consumed raw
+Culantro is most often cooked into recipes, which differs from cilantro which is often consumed raw.

 Are Culantro and Cilantro the same?